 Use deployment keys

-You can use deployment keys with your Bitbucket repositories.
+You can use deployment keys with your Bitbucket Cloud repositories.
 A deployment key grants read-only access to a public or private repository.
 With a deployment key a user or a process can pull or clone a repository over SSH.
 Deployment keys have the following features and limitations:

 - Deployment keys do not apply to your plan limit.

 - You can add the same deployment key to multiple repositories.